jeremybarbet/react-native-modalize/docs/PROPS.md

 };
 ```

-To get the types from TypeScript, you will need to do like below.
+To get the types from TypeScript, you will need as above.
 Since the content renderer is wrapped with an Animated component you need to extends it with the AnimatedComponent type.

-To find the path to each of the function it will depend what content renderer you are using and which version of `react-native` you are running.
-On latest `react-native`, it should be like in the example above: `contentRef.getScrollResponder().scrollTo(...)` or `contentRef.getScrollResponder().scrollToIndex(...)`, etc..
-On older version, most likely something like `contentRef.getNode().getScrollResponder().scrollTo(...)`.
+To find the path to each of the function it will depend what content renderer (ScrollView, FlatList, SectionList) you are using and which version of `react-native` you are running.

+On latest `react-native`, it should:

+- For the ScrollView: `contentRef.getScrollResponder().scrollTo(...)` or `contentRef.getScrollResponder().scrollToIndex(...)`, etc...
+- For the FlatList: `contentRef.current.getNode().scrollToOffset({ animated: true, offset: 0 });`, etc...
+- For the SectionList: `contentRef.current.getNode().scrollToLocation(...)`, etc...

+On older version of react-native, most likely something like `contentRef.getNode().getScrollResponder().scrollTo(...)` for the ScrollView and following the same pattern for the FlatList and SectionList.

 | Type            | Required |
 | --------------- | -------- |